 Here is why this cipher is highly vulnerable to modern computing, and how a computer would go about cracking it.

-- There are only 31 possible days of the month.
+• There are only 31 possible multipliers based on the day of the month.

-- Load a dictionary: The script loads a text file containing thousands of English words.
+1. Loading a word list: The script begins with a file containing thousands of English words.

-- Output the winner(s): The decryptions with the highest scores of English patterns are spit out as the cracked messages.
+4. Ranking the results: The decryptions with the highest scores for natural language patterns are presented as the most likely candidates.

 Below is a complete Python script to automatically crack the cipher by ranking the top five most likely results.